EdmundsEcho/data-join-ui/README.md

-# TNC frontend
+# Data-Join React UI

-Includes project and user context.
+Includes the core-app and dashboard required to provide the project and user context.